wasmvision/wasmvision-site/content/_index.md

 {{% blocks/lead color="secondary" %}}

-wasmVision is a high-performance computer vision processing engine with advanced algorithms and vision models, that is designed to be customized and extended using WebAssembly.
+wasmVision is a high-performance computer vision processing engine that includes advanced algorithms and vision models for machine learning.

-It can run on embedded devices or run in the cloud, and can take advantage of hardware acceleration.
+It is designed to be customized and extended using WebAssembly, can run on embedded devices or run in the cloud, and takes advantage of hardware acceleration.

 {{% /blocks/lead %}}